 Pitfall One – We Finished Requirements So We Are Done: Some parents look at the list of state requirements and figure if they’ve completed them, then senior year can just be a breeze.
 In a way it is kind of a “retro” schedule that harkens back to the schedule that many of us had back when we were in high school.
 Senior year was very light – just a few academic classes and maybe some electives and a couple of hours as a teacher’s aide.

 Pitfall Two – Quick, Try to Look Brilliant – The student and parents figure senior year is the time to really impress by taking a much harder course load.
 This may feature a very heavy load of APs and/or dual enrollment classes.
-So, a student may have taken one AP junior year and then they decide on a senior schedule featuring AP biology, AP chemistry, AP physics, AP Literature and AP Languages.
+A student may have taken one AP junior year and then they decide on a senior schedule featuring AP biology, AP chemistry, AP physics, AP literature and AP language.

 Aim for Realistic and Balanced

 Senior year should reflect a student’s serious commitment to academics.
 It should be a time to continue core studies and complete requirements.
-Students should be encouraged to take a fourth year of foreign language even if it isn’t required for example.
-This is also a good time to take on new challenges.
+Students seeking selective admissions should be encouraged to take a fourth year of science or foreign language even if it isn’t required.
+12th grade is also a great time to take on new challenges.
 For students who attend colleges that accept AP, CLEP, or dual enrollment credits it may be a good time to complete some basic requirements at lower cost.